ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 mongodb://localhost/?compressors=snappy

 ## Create your MongoDB Database Cluster
 You can refer to the [Getting Started](https://help.ovhcloud.com/csm/en-public-cloud-databases-getting-started?id=kb_article_view&sysparm_article=KB0048745) documentation to create your MongoDB cluster based on the result of the sizing.

 ## Private vs Public Networks for Managed MongoDB Database
 When deploying a managed MongoDB database, one critical decision involves choosing between a [private and public network setup](https://help.ovhcloud.com/csm/en-ie-public-cloud-databases-configure-vrack?id=kb_article_view&sysparm_article=KB0048817).
 Each option has its own set of advantages and considerations.
 Understanding these differences can help you make an informed decision that best suits your application's requirements.
-Check the following

-## Scale up MongoDB Cluster
+## Scale Up MongoDB Cluster
+[Upscaling a MongoDB cluster](https://help.ovhcloud.com/csm/en-ie-public-cloud-databases-update-cluster-plan?id=kb_article_view&sysparm_article=KB0061030) by adding more CPU, RAM, and I/O resources ensures optimal performance as workloads increase.
+Additional CPU power enhances query processing capabilities, while increased RAM allows more data to be cached in memory, speeding up read operations.
+Enhanced I/O capacity improves data read/write speeds, essential for high-throughput applications.
+Overall, upscaling maintains database responsiveness and reliability, supporting evolving business needs.

 ## Scale Down MongoDB Cluster
+Not available for now.
 ## Connecting to MongoDB Database with MongoDB Compass

 To connect to your MongoDB database hosted on OVH using MongoDB Compass, follow these steps: